Cambis/silverstripe-rector/README.md

 ### Issue with using an "AbstractAddAnnotationsRector" rule

 If you run an instance of `AbstractAddAnnotationsRector` outside of its set you will likely receive a 'No config manifests available...' error.
 In that case you will need to explicitally include the bootstrap file in your configuration.
+You can use the `WITH_DEPENDENCY_INJECTION` and `WITH_SERVICES` sets to accomplish this.

 ```php
 <?php